-Rate the extent to which your field instructor: made you feel welcome and valued as an integral part of the agency staff. oriented you to the agency, including services, policies, and procedures. provided clear expectations and structure for you. demonstrated commitment to the mission, values, and ethics of the social work profession. was receptive to your ideas. helped you relate classroom content to practice. provided regularly scheduled weekly supervision. assisted you in increasing self-awareness. was reasonably accessible when needed. arranged for supervisory coverage when absent. provided opportunities for independence with appropriate support and supervision. provided ongoing constructive feedback throughout the placement. completed evaluations that were fair, accurate, helpful, and timely.
+University of Arkansas - Fort Smith Bachelor of Social Work Program Student Evaluation of Field Placement provided clear expectations and structure for you. demonstrated commitment to the mission, values, and ethics of the social work profession. was receptive to your ideas. helped you relate classroom content to practice. provided regularly scheduled weekly supervision. assisted you in increasing self-awareness. was reasonably accessible when needed. arranged for supervisory coverage when absent. provided opportunities for independence with appropriate support and supervision. provided ongoing constructive feedback throughout the placement. completed evaluations that were fair, accurate, helpful, and timely.
 Please answer the following questions.
-Please answer the following questions.
 In what ways was your field instructor most helpful to you?

-Vhat could your field instructor do differently, if anything, to improve her/his teaching effectivenes ur placement sett ing?
+What could your field instructor do differently, if anything, to improve her/his teaching effectiveness?